Al-Masudi: Birth, travels and literary output

-Al-Mas'udi may have reached Sri Lanka and China although he is known to have met Abu Zaid al-Sirafi on the coast of the Persian Gulf and received information on China from him.
+Al-Masʿudi may have reached Sri Lanka and China although he is known to have met Abu Zayd al-Sirafi on the coast of the Persian Gulf and received information on China from him.
 He presumably gathered information on Byzantium from the Byzantine admiral, Leo of Tripoli, a convert-to-Islam whom he met in Syria where his last years were divided between there and Egypt.
 In Egypt he found a copy of a Frankish king list from Clovis to Louis IV that had been written by an Andalusian bishop.

-Little is known of his means and funding of his extensive travels within and beyond the lands of Islam, and it has been speculated that like many travelers he may have been involved in trade.
+Little is known of his means and funding of his extensive travels within and beyond the lands of Islam, and it has been speculated that like many travelers he was involved in trade.

-Towards the end of The Meadows of Gold, al-Mas'udi wrote:
+Towards the end of The Meadows of Gold, al-Masʿudi wrote:

-We know that al-Mas'udi wrote a revised edition of Muruj adh-dhahab in 956 CE; however, only a draft version from 947 is extant.
-Al-Mas'udi in his Tanbih states that the revised edition of Muruj adh-dhahab contained 365 chapters.
+We know that al-Masʿudi wrote a revised edition of Murūj al-Dhahab in 956 CE; however, only a draft version from 947 is extant.
+Al-Masʿudi in his Tanbīh states that the revised edition of Murūj al-Dhahab contained 365 chapters.